aks-github/statistical-methods-project/README.md

 Part 10: Checking residuals and model selection Requirements –
 Calculate the residuals of the model fitting you did in Part 9.
 Check the four assumptions made for the error terms of the multiple regression model using these residuals (mean 0; constant variance; normality; and the independence).
 You may draw some plots over the residuals to check these assumptions.
 For example, draw a Normal Probability Plot to check the normality assumption; draw a scatter plot of Residuals vs. Fitted Values to check the constant variance assumption and the independence assumption; and so on.
-You may refer to the following link https://www.youtube.com/watch?v=4zQkJw73U6I for some hints.
-In your project report, all the relevant plots and at least one paragraph of summary of checking the four assumptions using those plots must be included.
 Discuss how you may improve the quality of your regression model according to the strategy of model selection.